Licence to Kill: Plot

 Sanchez takes Bond to his base of operations, which is disguised as the headquarters of a religious cult.
 Bond learns that Sanchez's scientists dissolve cocaine in petrol and sell it disguised as fuel to Asian drug dealers.
 The televangelist Joe Butcher serves as middleman, working under Sanchez's business manager Truman-Lodge, who uses Butcher's TV broadcasts to communicate with Sanchez's customers in the United States.
 During Sanchez's presentation to potential Asian customers, Dario enters the room and recognises Bond.
 Bond starts a fire in the laboratory but is captured again and placed on the conveyor belt that drops the cocaine bricks into a large industrial grinder.
 Bouvier arrives and shoots Dario, allowing Bond to kill Dario by pulling him into the grinder.

 Sanchez and most of the others flee as fire destroys the base, taking with him four tankers full of the cocaine and petrol mixture.
 Bond pursues them by plane, with Bouvier at the controls.
 During a chase through the desert, Bond destroys three of the tankers and kills several of Sanchez's men.
 Sanchez attacks Bond with a machete aboard the fourth tanker, which crashes down a hillside.
 A petrol-soaked Sanchez attempts to kill Bond with his machete.
-Bond then reveals his cigarette lighter—his best man gift from Felix and Della—and sets Sanchez (covered in petrol) on fire.
+Bond then reveals his cigarette lighter—his "best man" gift from Felix and Della—and sets Sanchez on fire.
 Sanchez staggers to the wrecked tanker, causing an explosion and killing himself.
 Bouvier arrives shortly afterward and picks up Bond.

 Later, a party is held at Sanchez's former residence.
 Bond receives a call from Leiter telling him that M has congratulated him for his work and offers him his job back.
 He then rejects Lupe's advances and romances Bouvier instead.